mineblock11/minedocs/docs/guides/keybinding.md

 Once your project has completed generating, we can start with creating mod initializer.
 Do keep in mind that keybindings obviously only interact via the client.
 If you want server functionality, you'll need to send packets to the server via the client.
 Right now, this mod will do absolutely nothing.
 Now would be about the time to start thinking about what you want your keybinding to actually do...
 In this guide, we'll be making it print out "Hello, World!".

-## Creating the KeyBinding
+## Creating the Keybinding

 The most important thing we have to do here is actually create our keybinding, or else we can't interact with it!

-The list of parameters in the KeyBinding constructor are as follows:
+The list of parameters in the Keybinding constructor are as follows:

 - The name of the keybinding itself, shown in the controls menu.
 - The category the keybinding is listed under in the controls menu.